3 Weeks Pregnant: The 3rd Week of Pregnancy

 Exercise is important during pregnancy.
 Consult your healthcare provider before beginning or continuing an exercise routine.
 In most circumstances, if you are already on an exercise routine, then you can likely continue your active lifestyle.
-Check out our list of the top recommended exercises during pregnancy.
 Remember that your baby is taking in everything that you do, both good and bad.
 You want to avoid alcohol, illegal drugs, certain medications, certain foods, caffeine, and smoking.
 Nutrition is also important this early in pregnancy.
 Folic acid and other essential nutrients and vitamins are necessary for fetal growth and healthy pregnancy.
 Eating a balanced diet with adequate amounts of protein and calcium is also important for both you and the baby.
 If you have questions, check with your health care provider to see what dietary recommendations they encourage.

 Tips for making your pregnancy better